What Are microservices?

 These patterns help prevent the cascading effect of failures by isolating faulty services and preventing them from affecting the entire system.
 Additionally, fallback strategies, such as providing default responses or degraded functionality when a service fails, can help ensure a smooth user experience despite partial failures.

-Knowledge Management for Microservices with Swimm
+Knowledge management for microservices with Swimm

 Microservices have many benefits achieved by having the services loosely coupled.
 Alongside the benefits, this architecture also means that knowledge is scattered, which makes it harder for developers to discover existing services, as well as understand how to use each service correctly.
 Working with an API Gateway can help as discussed above, but still—the developers using a service will need to know how to use it correctly.